-Estrella Inedit is a barley- and-wheat-based extra lager from Spain's Damm Brewery.
+Estrella Inedit is a barley- and wheat-based extra lager from Spain's Damm Brewery.
 Ferran Adrià, a Michelin-starred chef, collaborated with his sommeliers and Damm’s master brewers on this supremely food-friendly concoction that cleverly combines a malted-barley pilsner and ale-style wheat beer.

-Best Low Carb: Lagunitas DayTime IPA
+Best Low-Carb: Lagunitas DayTime IPA

-Read Next: The Best Beer Glasses
+Related: The Best Beer Glasses

 Best German: Weihenstaphaner Hefe Weissbier

 A dream pairing for an old-school Bavarian veal sausage and cheese (though versatile enough to pair with seafood), the Hefe Weissbier has claimed a chest full of international awards.
-It enjoys full-bodied flavors of banana with a touch of clove without sacrificing smoothness or refreshment.
+It enjoys full-bodied flavors of banana with a touch of clove, without sacrificing smoothness or refreshment.

-Best IPA: Dogfish Head 90-Minute
+Best Sour: Dogfish Head SeaQuench Ale

 Best Craft: Bell’s Two-Hearted Ale

-Read Next: The Best Beer Fridges
+Related: The Best Beer Growlers

 Best Lager: Pilsner Urquell

 The Czech Republic, the birthplace of pilsner and home of the largest per-person intake of beer, is the proper place to find the world’s best lager.
-Just outside of Prague lies the city of Pilzen, where Josef Groll crafted the first lager of its kind in 1842.
+Just outside of Prague lies the city of Pilsen, where Josef Groll crafted the first lager of its kind in 1842.
 The original recipe remains in use (and closely guarded), with all of its tedious triple decoction and parallel brewing.

 Still, the hard work and secrecy are worth the effort.
-The original pilsner is the very definition of bright, crisp, and balanced—across sweet, hops, malt, and carbonation.
+The original pilsner is the very definition of bright, crisp and balanced—across sweet, hops, malt and carbonation.

 Best Belgian: St. Bernardus Abt 12

-St. Bernardus’ signature Quadrupel-style beer, a traditional abbey ale brewed in Trappist monk style, is strong (with a 10.5 percent ABV), yet smooth.
-Rich dark notes of raisins, plum, and cherry resonate, along with toasty and biscuit malt sweetness balanced with the bitterness of noble hops.
+St. Bernardus’ signature quadrupel-style beer, a traditional abbey ale brewed in Trappist monk style, is strong (with a 10.5% ABV), yet smooth.
+Rich dark notes of raisins, plum and cherry resonate, along with toasty and biscuit malt sweetness balanced with the bitterness of noble hops.

 Best Japanese: Hitachino Nest White Ale

-With its iconic owl logo, Hitachino's brew is the pride of Japan-based Kiuchi Brewery, which has been in the brewing industry for over eight generations, starting with sake in 1823.
+With its iconic owl logo, Hitachino's brew is the pride of Japan-based Kiuchi Brewery, which has been in the brewing industry for more eight generations, starting with sake in 1823.

 Best Mexican: Modelo Negra

 The nose presents caramel and soft hops, plus delicate and dark malt.
 The deep amber color carries a nice harmony of sweet and bitter notes.
-And, at 5.4 percent ABV, it’s not too lean but maintains a light body that complements the toasted chocolate flavors.
+And, at 5.4% ABV, it’s not too lean, but it maintains a light body that complements the toasted chocolate flavors.
 Salud.

-Read Next: The Best Kegerators
+Related: The Best Kegerators

 Best Mainstream: Miller High Life

-The best of those is Miller High Life, the self-proclaimed champagne of beers, with its simple, satisfying, light, and crisp golden-pilsner flavor profile.
+The best of those is Miller High Life, the self-proclaimed champagne of beers, with its simple, satisfying, light and crisp golden-pilsner flavor profile.
 There’s a reason it’s a favorite among bartenders.

 Why Trust Liquor.com?

 Mark C. Anderson has been covering adult beverages for more than 15 years across six award-winning publications and five continents.
-His top beers require in-person purchases, including the strictly limited Westvleteren 12, Pliny the Elder triple IPA, and legendary Dark Lord imperial stout.
+His top beers require in-person purchases, including the strictly limited Westvleteren 12, Pliny the Elder triple IPA and legendary Dark Lord Imperial Stout.